Management Committees

 Statutory Audit Committee

 We have a Statutory Audit Committee (“CAE”), pursuant to CVM Instruction 308/99, which assists our Board of Directors in accounting, internal control and financial reporting matters.
-The Statutory Audit Committee recommends the appointment of our Board of Directors’ independent auditors, revises the compensation of our independent auditors and helps coordinate the Board’s activities.
-The Committee also evaluates the effectiveness of the internal financial and legal compliance controls.
+The CAE recommends the appointment of independent auditors to our Board of Directors, revises the compensation of our independent auditors and helps coordinate their activities The CAE also assesses on the effectiveness of our internal financial controls and legal compliance activities.

-The Company’s Statutory Audit Committee is composed of three independent members elected by the Board of Directors for a 1-year term.
+The Company’s CAE is comprised by a minimum of 3 (three) members, all of whom must be independent members of the Board of Directors, elected by the Board of Directors for a one-year term.
 The current members of our Audit Committee are Gérman Pasquale Quiroga, Phillip Scheimer and Marcela de Paiva Bonfim Teixeira.
-All members meet the requirements as a member of the Audit Committee of the SEC and the NYSE, as well as other requirements of the NYSE.
+All members meet the requirements defined by the SEC and NYSE for becoming a member of the Audit Committee, in addition to other requirements established by the NYSE.

 People Policies and Corporate Governance Committee

-The Corporate Governance and People Committee (“CGCP”) is responsible for the coordination, implementation and periodic review of best corporate governance practices and for monitoring and keeping the Board of Directors informed about legislation and market recommendations regarding corporate governance.
-It also reviews and recommends to the Board of Directors the human resources policies, the forms of compensation to be paid to employees, including salary, bonuses and stock options, and reviews career and succession plans for management. management.
+The Corporate Governance and People Committee (“CGCP”) is responsible for the coordination, implementation and periodic review of best corporate governance practices, in addition to monitoring and maintaining the Board of Directors informed about legislation and market recommendations regarding corporate governance.
+The CGCP also reviews and recommends to the Board of Directors the human resources policies, the forms of compensation to be paid to employees, including salary, bonuses and stock options, and analyzes the career and succession plans for management.

 Financial Policy Committee

-The Financial Policies Committee (“FPC”) conducts reviews periodic of the measures the Company adopts to hedge against changes in foreign exchange rate, fuel prices and interest rates and analyzes the effect of these changes on revenues and expenses, cash flow and balance sheet.
-It also prepares and approves the Company‘s corporate financial policies, analyzes their efficiency and monitors their implementation, examines, periodically reviews investment and financing plans and makes recommendations to the Board of Directors, determines the parameters for maintaining liquidity and desired capital structures, monitors their execution and approves the policies to be adopted in the following quarter, as well as recommends any necessary changes to the Board of Directors.
+The Financial Policies Committee (“FPC”) conducts reviews periodic of the measures the Company adopts to hedge against changes in foreign exchange rate, fuel prices and interest rates, in addition to analyzing the effect of these changes to the Company’s revenues and expenses, cash flow and balance sheet.
+The FPC also prepares and approves the Company’s financial policies, analyzes their efficiency and monitors their implementation, as well as examines and periodically reviews investment and financing plans and to make recommendations to the Board of Directors.
+The FPC also determines the parameters for maintaining liquidity and desired capital structures, monitors their execution and approves the policies to be adopted in the following quarter, in addition to recommending any necessary changes to the Board of Directors.

 Risk Policies Committee

-The Risk Committee (“RC”) is a support body to the Board of Directors that prepares and approves the Company‘s risk policies, as well as monitors and analyzes their implementation in the Company, periodically analyzes the impacts of assets, especially with regard to dollar and fuel movements, as well as recommends the necessary operations to the Board of Directors, reviews periodically analyzes the Company‘s revenues and expenses, focusing on the impact caused on the Company‘s results, as well as recommending the necessary changes to the Board of Directors.
-Prepares, approves and evaluates the risk policies used by the Company in the short and long term, in addition to approving the policies to be used and monitoring them.
+The Risk Committee (“RC”) is a support body to the Board of Directors that prepares and approves the Company‘s risk policies, monitoring and analyzing their implementation, in addition to periodically analyzing impacts caused to assets, particularly in regard to changes in the dollar exchange rate and fuel prices, in addition to recommending the necessary operations to the Board of Directors.
+The RC also reviews and periodically analyzes the Company‘s revenues and expenses, focusing on the how they are results, as well as recommending the necessary changes to the Board of Directors.
+The RC prepares, approves and evaluates the risk policies used by the Company in the short and long term, in addition to approving the policies to be used and monitoring them.

 Accounting Policies, Tax and Financial Statements Subcommittee